AI Workshop: learn to build apps with AI →

 TRACE

-Returns back to the client the request that has been received.
+Returns to the client the request that was received.
 Used for debugging or diagnostic purposes.

 Lessons in this unit: